 Stop 9.
-After an hour or so on the track and quite pleased with the day's finds, we moved to our last scheduled area, at a little gully where we hoped to find Clouded Apollo.
-Our first butterflies included a resting Bright Eyed Ringlet, and Chapman's and Mazarine Blues feeding on animal droppings at the roadside.
-Traversing the gully, Jim's eagle eyes found our main target and soon others were watching this wonderful butterfly.
+After an hour or so on the track and quite pleased with the day's finds, we moved to our last scheduled area, the gully at Rebenty, where we hoped to find Clouded Apollo.
+Our first butterflies included a resting Bright Eyed Ringlet, and then Chapman's and Mazarine Blues feeding on animal droppings at the roadside.
+Traversing the gully, Jim's eagle eyes found our main target and very soon most of us were watching this wonderful butterfly.

-It so happened that some of the guests including Les and Rosemary, had opted to venture only a short distance along the gully, (or stay roadside) and this turned out to be a fortuitous decision, for here they saw at least two Clouded Apollos and lots of Small Blues and superb specimens of Fly Orchid.
+It so happened that some of the guests including Les and Rosemary, had opted to venture only a short distance along the gully, (or stay roadside) and this turned out to be a fortuitous decision, for here they saw at least two Clouded Apollos and lots of Small Blues and Fly Orchid.
 The intrepid Yiannis went up the bank to the 'plateau' looking for more butterflies and found Mazarine Blue, Amanda's Blue and Small Skipper and lots of orchids.
-Mike saw and photographed Pearly Heath and on the way back to the roadside, Dingy Skipper was almost overlooked resting upon a small stone.
+Mike saw and photographed Pearly Heath and on the way back to the roadside, Dingy Skipper was also spotted but very nearly overlooked, resting as it was on a small stone.
 Other species included Osiris Blue and a couple of Brimstones which flew tirelessly up and down the gully.

-Significant plants this day included Cardamine heptapylla (Brassicaceae) with palm-like leaves, Saponaria ocymoides, Asphodelus albus, Digitalis lutea, Colutea arborescens, Ajuga reptans, Lamium galeobdolon, Caltha palustris, Euphorbia characias, Campanula speciosa, St Bernards lily, (Anthericum liliago) and two species of Globularia, G. vulgaris and G. repens.
-Orchids found during the day where Bird's Nest (Neottia nidus-avis), Early Purple Orchid, (Orchis mascula), Man Orchid (Aceras anthropophorum), Military Orchid (Orchis militaris), Lady Orchid (Orchis purpurea), Fly Orchid (Oprhys insectifera), Greater Butterfly Orchid (Platanthera chlorantha), Elderflower Orchid (Dactylorhiza sambucina), and Common Twayblade (Listera ovate).
+Significant included plants this day Cardamine heptapylla (Brassicaceae) with palm-like leaves, Saponaria ocymoides, Asphodelus albus, Digitalis lutea, Colutea arborescens, Ajuga reptans, Lamium galeobdolon, Caltha palustris, Euphorbia characias, Campanula speciosa, St Bernards lily, (Anthericum liliago) and two species of Globularia, G. vulgaris and G. repens.
+Orchids found during the day included Bird's Nest (Neottia nidus-avis), Early Purple Orchid, (Orchis mascula), Man Orchid (Aceras anthropophorum), Military Orchid (Orchis militaris), Lady Orchid (Orchis purpurea), Fly Orchid (Oprhys insectifera), Greater Butterfly Orchid (Platanthera chlorantha), Elderflower (Dactylorhiza sambucina), Common Twayblade (Listera ovate).

-It had been a good day for both butterflies and flowers, with a number of key species being observed and so we made the journey back to our hotel in good heart and ready for another wonderful Catalan dinner.
+It had been a good day for both butterflies and flowers, with a number of key species being observed, and so we made the journey back to our hotel in good heart and ready for another wonderful Catalan dinner.

-Day 5, Monday 25th May: Mt.
-Canigou
+Day 5, Monday 25th May: Canigou and la Torre de Goa.

-The aim this day was to check out the mountain, in the hope of finding Apollo so we left after breakfast with temperatures a cool 17°C (but increasing all the time) and 64 % relative humidity.
+The aim this day was to check out Canigou in the hope of finding Apollo, so we left after breakfast with temperatures only a cool 17°C (but increasing all the time) and 64 % relative humidity.

 Stop 1.
-Parking the vehicles, we ambled leisurely up a wide track.
-The day had started with thick cloud but now the sky revealed a little more blue and we were hopeful that the day would continue to improve.
-The first butterflies seen were Green Hairstreaks, dashing about the plentiful Gorse and Broom which filled the air with its sweet scent.
+After parking the vehicles, we ambled leisurely up the track leading to the tower.
+The day had started with thick cloud but by the time we reached the track, the sky revealed a little more blue and we were hopeful that the day would improve.
+The first butterflies seen were Green Hairstreaks, dashing about the plentiful Gorse and Broom which filled the air with its sweet coconut scent.
 Butterflies were generally slow in appearing so we searched the grasses and bushes to try and find them resting.
-Eventually they appeared with particularly good numbers of Chequered Blue resting on the rocks or feeding off thymes.
-Walls and one or two Painted Ladies fluttered up the track, occasionally settling.
+Eventually they appeared, with particularly good numbers of Chequered Blue (resting on the rocks or feeding off thymes), Walls and one or two Painted Ladies which fluttered up the track, occasionally settling.